yoichi1484/subspace/README.md

 ## Set similarity
-Our subspace-based sentence similarity can be easily computed as follows.
+Our subspace-based sentence (set of words) similarity can be easily computed as follows.

 ### Usage
 ```python